flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 ```

 A floating app bar will scroll out of view, but then scroll back into
-view when the users scrolls back in that direction, reagrdless of
+view when the users scrolls back in that direction, regardless of
 the current position in the scroll view.

 ```dart